Chapter Thirty Seven I

 I ask, “What happens as they grow up?”

-“When these human flash drives grow up they wind up with the same talent as someone else who is good at the same age.
+“When these human flash drives mature they wind up with the same talent as someone else who is good at the same age.
 An eight year old prodigy plays like a talented twenty year old.
 When they get to twenty they play like a twenty year old.
 Often the skill doesn’t grow as they do, which is why so many prodigies seem to flame out.
 In fact, the kid who has to practice, practice, practice can wind up significantly more skilled than the so called prodigy.
 Particularly if the prodigy leans on their mimicking skill and doesn’t put in the same work.
 They can only stay a step ahead if they do less mimicking and develop their own style.

 Janah, “That doesn’t sound like Daphne.
 She is always practicing.
 She mimics at first, then makes it hers with her own style.”